matsengrp/dpvt/README.md

 To train the model, run `python dpvt/neural_network/training.py`

-To view training logs, run `tensorboard --logdir .` and direct browser to `http://localhost:6006/`
+To view training logs, run `tensorboard --logdir .` and direct your browser to `http://localhost:6006/`